sephora-asia/sephora-test/readME.md

 Please organise your code, document it and write relevant unit tests.
 Ensure you have a local setup that can be easily run.

-Create a private Github repository for your submission, share with @auvalade and @hese1
+Create a private Github repository for your submission, share with @brega and @hese1

 ## Context